 Move in the same day.
-All of our cabins are custom designed based on the specific usage requirements and preferences of the customer.
+All of our homes are custom designed based on the specific usage requirements and preferences of the customer.
 They are pre-plubmed, pre-wired, and delivered completely assembled.
 As long as the required services (water, electric, sewer/septic) are onsite, they can be set, secured, and hooked up the same day.
-You would be living in the cabin that evening!
+You would be living in the home that evening!

 Low maintenance.
 If you are interested in as little maintenance as possible, we offer metal and vinyl siding options.
 With metal siding and roof, there is little to no outside maintenance required.
 This is perfect for a lake cabin or hunting cabin where you do not want to spend your time maintaining the building when you are there to enjoy the time you have away.
 Also, with the full metal option you will never worry about having to replace boards or siding due to wood rot.

 Termite and Insect resistant.
 The only wood found in the container itself is the flooring.
 It is 28mm thick with 19 ply plywood, treated to be weather and insect resistant, which is extremely important in the original purpose of shipping materials.
 The walls are solid steel so there is no surface for termites to eat.
 Also, due to the solid construction of the container, the only openings for pests of any kind to enter the container is through any openings cut into the container for doors and windows.
 All of these openings are insulated and caulked/siliconed to prevent weather and insects or rodents from entering.
 You can put one of these container cabins in the middle of the woods and be confident that it will not be destroyed by insects.